ptkeating/api-documentation-proposals/OpenAPISpecGeneration.md

 # OpenAPI Spec Generation Proposal

-This is a document outlining a proposal for the generation of an OpenAPI spec from an existing Laravel API (The company's API).
+This is a document outlining a proposal for the generation of an OpenAPI spec from an existing Laravel API (The Upmind API).

 The author of this document would choose Solution 1 but has presented the other options for completeness.